The station through time

 Fame in 2018

 The February 2018 issue of British Railway Modelling carried a very special dvd with coverage of their visit to Culham featuring as the first item and that to Pendon forming the other.
 The Old Ticket Office had its 5 minutes of fame!
-A short preview of the dvd was put on the BRM YouTube channel and can be viewed by clicking or tapping this link.
+A short preview of the dvd was put on the BRM YouTube channel and it can be viewed by clicking or tapping the thumbnail image.
 Whilst the preview only features the station for a few seconds, it does have this nice drone shot of a train passing through.

 175th anniversary, June 2019